-2-A (3)(b) Chairs of Divisions or Departments
+2-A (3)(b) Chairs of Divisions or Departmentsor Directors of Academic Units

-The chair of a division or department shall be a tenured faculty member unless the Provost authorizes otherwise.
-If the chair is untenured, then the Dean will designate a tenured faculty member to deal with all tenure-related issues.
+The chair of a division or departmentor director of an academic unit shall be a tenured faculty member unless the Provost authorizes otherwise.
+If the chair or director is untenured, then the Dean will designate a tenured faculty member to deal with all tenure-related issues.
 He or she is appointed for no longer than a stated expected term (up to five years), but without prejudice to reappointment by the procedures as described below, all subject to section 6.4 (c) of the Bylaws which is quoted above in Section 2-A (2), and subject to section 2-A (3)(d) below.

-Division or department chairs are appointed by the dean, with authority delegated by the President through the Provost, following full consideration by the full-time-tenured and tenure-track faculty members of the department.
-The chair of a department is appointed by the dean, following selection by (1) departmental election or (2) thorough consultation with the full-time faculty of the department and of related departments.
-Appointments would normally be in conformity with department members' judgments.
-If, in extraordinary circumstances, agreement is not reached after such consultation and consideration, the dean shall consult with the Provost, who shall have the full and separate reports and recommendations of the departmental faculty, prior to decision.
-Of division and department chairs and heads, the Bylaws of the University say the following:
+Division or department chairsChairs or directors of academic units are appointed by the dean, with authority delegated by the President through the Provost, following full consideration by the full-time tenured and tenure-track faculty members of the departmental faculty eligible to vote in the unit.
+The chair of a departmentor director is appointed by the dean, following selection by (1) departmental-election by all faculty eligible to vote or (2) thorough consultation with the full-time-faculty of the department and of related departments.
+Appointments would-will normally be in conformity with department members' judgments.
+If, in extraordinary circumstances, agreement-conformity is not reached after such consultation and consideration, the dean shall consult with the Provost, who shall have the full and separate reports and recommendations of the departmental faculty, prior to decision, and will provide the dean and faculty the rationale of the decision.
+Of division and departmentacademic unit chairs and headsor directors, the Bylaws of the University say the following: